tobias-schnabel/mcnnm/README.md

     ```
     This will create both wheel and source distributions in the dist/ directory.

+## Development Workflow
+### Pre-commit Hooks
+This project uses pre-commit hooks to ensure code quality and consistency.
+Pre-commit hooks are scripts that run automatically every time you commit changes to your version control system.
+They help catch common issues before they get into the codebase.
+To set up:
+1. Install pre-commit:
+    ```bash
+    poetry run pre-commit install
+    ```
+2. Install the hooks:
+    ```bash
+    poetry run pre-commit install
+    ```
+3. Run the hooks on all files (recommended for the first setup):
+    ```bash
+    poetry run pre-commit run --all-files
+    ```
+The configuration for the pre-commit hooks can be found in the .pre-commit-config.yaml file.
+The following hooks are configured:

+    •	Trailing whitespace removal: Ensures no trailing whitespace is left in the code.
+    •	End-of-file fixer: Ensures files end with a newline.
+    •	YAML check: Validates YAML files.
+    •	Flake8: Checks for Python style guide enforcement.
+    •	Black: Ensures consistent code formatting.
+    •	Bandit: Checks for common security issues in Python code.
+    •	Mypy: Performs static type checking.

+### Branch Protection
+To maintain the integrity of the main branch, branch protection rules are enforced.
+These rules ensure that all changes to the main branch go through a review process and pass all required checks.
+#### Protected Branch Rules

+ 1. Require pull request reviews before merging: At least one approval from an administrator is required.
+ 2. Require status checks to pass before merging: All CI checks must be successful before merging.

 ## References
 This implementation is based on the method described in:
 [Athey, S., Bayati, M., Doudchenko, N., Imbens, G., & Khosravi, K. (2021).
 Matrix Completion Methods for Causal Panel Data Models.
 Journal of the American Statistical Association, 116(536), 1716-1730.](https://www.tandfonline.com/doi/full/10.1080/01621459.2021.1891924)